 Enjoy the health benefits of its Vitamins B-5 and B-12.
 Each serving of duck contains 1.6 milligrams of vitamin B-5, or pantothenic acid — 32 percent of your recommended daily intake — as well as 0.4 micrograms of vitamin B-12, or 17 percent of the B-12 you need each day.
 Both vitamins B-5 and B-12 support nervous system function — vitamin B-5 helps you make chemicals involved in nerve signalling, while getting enough vitamin B-12 in your diet protects you from nerve damage.

 In Summary: It well known that Duck is higher in saturated fat and cholesterol compared to chicken or turkey.
-However the facts confirm that it is indeed higher in saturated fat (9.5% for duck against 5.9% for chicken).
-But has been found to be much the same level of cholesterol (<0.1%) as chicken, most of which is in the meat and not the skin, contrary to popular belief.
+However, the facts confirm that it is indeed higher in saturated fat (9.5% for duck against 5.9% for chicken).
+This is known to increase the risk of Coronary heart disease.
+Duck has been found to be much the same level of cholesterol (<0.1%) as chicken, most of which is in the meat and not the skin, contrary to popular belief.

 It contains healthy omega 3 fats that are very much the equivalent between chicken and duck.
 The amounts 0.3%.
 Vitamin B3 (niacin) and selenium are other micronutrients are similar to those that are found in other poultry.
 As well as small amounts of iron, zinc and copper